lluisgomez/single-shot-str/README.md

 The script will calculate the mean Average Precision for the given dataset and save the top10 results for each query in a json file.

-There some parameters that you may need to change at the begining of the ``eval_STR.py`` script:
+There are some parameters that you may need to change at the beginning of the ``eval_STR.py`` script:

 ```
     img_shape    = (608, 608, 3)